marle3003/mokapi/docs/blogs/contract-testing.md

+---
+title: Contract Testing - An Introduction
+description: Take a closer look at why you can achieve better time to market with contract testing.
+---
 # Contract Testing

 Contract testing gets increasingly more crucial with a micro service architecture.
 Especially in an agile development team to be able to test interactions between service as the system changes quickly in the production.
 Contract testing ensures that the *contract* or agreement between a service and its consumers remains intact and unbroken.